thoughtbot/laptop/README.md

 Install
 -------

-You don't have to clone this repo, just download, review, then execute the script:
+You don't have to clone this repo, just download, review, then execute the script.
+Don't neglect to tee the output to a log file!

 ```sh
 curl --remote-name https://raw.githubusercontent.com/wellist/laptop/master/mac